fire1ce/UDM-Better-Fan-Speeds/README.md

 ## Requirements

 Persistence on Reboot is required.
 This can be accomplished with a boot script.
-Flow this guide: [UDM / UDMPro Boot Script](https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script)
+Flow this guide: [UDM Boot Script](https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script)

 ## Installation